-In 2003, when the internet was still young and gaining traction, a popular magazine, "Automobile" reported on, "an enormous stock" (see page-shot below) or archival trove of U.S. auto scene documents and historical photos uncovered and being posted, for the first time, online.
+When the internet was still young and gaining traction in 2003, a popular magazine - Automobile - reported on "an enormous stock" (see arrow in page-shot below) of newly uncovered U.S. auto scene documents and historical photos being posted online for the first time.

 Emperor's New Cloths

-Never had this insightful quote by Harley Earl, directly below, been so meaningful than in the handful of years leading up to GM's 2009 bankruptcy:
+Never had this insightful quote by Harley Earl, directly below, been brought out of mothballs leading up to GM's 2009 bankruptcy:

 "It is a matter of record that poor styling or improperly timed styling has proved financially disastrous to some automobile manufacturers."

-From the 1980s all the way into the new century, GM's top execs didn't appreciate and/or even know about any of Harley Earl's leadership quotes.
-Of course the irony of this kind of denial or oversight is the No. 1 reason why General Motors (and everything attached to it in and around America) experienced an epic gut wrenching fall from grace.
+Apparently, from the 1980s all the way into the new century, GM's top execs didn't wish to understand and/or even know much about any of Harley Earl's leadership quotes.
+Of course the irony of this kind of denial or oversight is the No. 1 reason why General Motors (and everything attached to it in and around America's auto industry) experienced an epic gut wrenching fall from grace.